 You’ve decided you want to work with a freelance copywriter versus an advertising agency or marketing firm.
 What are the steps of the production process?
-As a freelance copywriter based in Orlando, Florida, I’ll describe the typical process based on my own experience.
+As a freelance copywriter with over 20 years in the industry, I’ll describe the typical process based on my own experience.

 In this meeting, you and the freelance copywriter should get to know one another.
 Most likely, the copywriter will ask you lots of pointed questions about your business and about your project.
 Initial meetings typically take place in person or by phone, but e-mail, instant message and Skype are other workable options, especially for clients who live in a different country.

 At this stage, the freelance copywriter should provide you with a written summary, describing the project as defined in your initial meeting.
 It should be clear from the proposal exactly what responsibilities the freelancer will have and what is expected from you, the client.

 Once any variables in the proposal have been decided upon, it’s time to attach some numbers to the tasks at hand.
 The freelance copywriter should spell out exactly what you’ll be getting for your money.
 Also included should be deadlines and, if warranted, a production schedule.

 You’ll be asked by the freelance copywriter to sign a contract that states the items that have been decided in the proposal and pricing stage.
 Signature of that contract is binding both to the freelance copywriter and the client.